 Manipulation of gene expression during mouse development is a powerful tool for querying the role of specific genes in development and disease.
 Infinigene is a facility which utilizes ultrasound-guided nano-injection to introduce DNA-modifying agents during embryonic development, or in adult mice.

 Karolinska Experimental Research and Imaging Centre (KERIC) conducts Imaging analyses in experimental systems in combination with experimental surgery in large animals like swine as well as in rodents.
 This facility is managed by the Karolinska University Hospital in Solna (North Campus area).

 Karolinska Institutet Mouse Models

 The Karolinska Institutet Mouse Models (KIMM) is a core facility umbrella offering production, phenotype analyses, archiving of mouse mutants and experimental platforms to understand the role of genes and the microbiota.
-The KIMM umbrella facility includes the KCTT facility, the Germ-free facility, the Mouse Clinic, and an import portal.
+The KIMM umbrella facility includes the KCTT facility, the Germ-free facility and an import portal.

 Morphological Phenotype Analysis

 Morphological Phenotype Analysis (FENO) facility specialises in the pathology of genetically engineered mice.
 This core facility is managed by the Karolinska University Hospital in Felmingsberg (South Campus area).

 Murine Stem Cells Unit (MSCU) provides services in the field of mouse embryonic stem cells and related techniques including characterization, differentiation, and cryopreservation of genetically modified mouse embryonic stem cell (mESC) lines.
 MSCU is a well-resourced laboratory with all the equipment necessary to conduct experiment in pre-implantation embryology and stem cells.